 Calamansi.
 Limau Kasturi.
 Calamondin lime to many Australians, however often mistaken as a kumquat.
 Botanical name × Citrofortunella microcarpa.
 A very popular lime used extensively in Southeast Asian cuisine and drinks.

 Known to the Filipinos as Kalamansi, Malaysians and Indonesians as Limau (or Jeruk) Kasturi - these limes make refreshing iced-teas, calamansi juices, lime with preserved plum juice, or enhances a spicy sambal condiment.

 Its sweet-sour tang complements seafood like grilled fish, noodle dishes such as Assam Laksa, Sarawak Laksa, Mee Rebus, or Nasi Goreng.

-Packs available in 250g and 500g.
-Supply is seasonal, and limited.
-Currently fresh grown and picked in Sydney, NSW.
+Packs usually available in 200g, 500g and 1kg.
+Supply is seasonal, and very limited.
+Currently fresh grown and picked in Sydney, NSW or Northern NSW.